 How long is the course?

 The course is 10 units long.
 The Herbal Academy recommends doing one unit a month so it should take approximately one year to complete the course on a part time basis.
 Students have access to the course materials for two years from the date in which the course is activated in their student portal on The Herbal Academy website.
+(Update August 2023: The Herbal Academy now offers lifetime access to new enrollments in their Intermediate herbal course).

 Who is teaching the course?